Shakespeare Summer School

-Accommodation can be arranged for Shakespeare Summer School students who are aged 18+ at Schafer House, 184 Drummond Street, London NW1 3HZ at the rate of £1,080 for 26 nights (Monday July 16 to Friday August 10 inclusive).
+Accommodation can be arranged for Shakespeare Summer School students who are aged 18+.
 There are limited rooms available and they are allocated on a first come first served basis.

-Schafer House is basic student accommodation, owned by University College London, a ten-minute walk from RADA.
-Single room accommodation, with a hand basin, is provided.
+The accommodation is a ten-minute walk from RADA.
+Single rooms are provided, which includes a hand basin.
 There are communal bathrooms and a small kitchen available (please note no kitchen utensils are provided).
 Linen is included, but bring your own towel.
 A coin-operated launderette is on the premises.

 Accommodation is secure, but you are advised to take reasonable security precautions e.g. not leaving valuables unattended in your room, or leaving doors and windows unlocked.
 Floors are mixed sex, and the accommodation is used by many organisations over the summer.